On Positive Matching Decomposition Conjectures of Hypergraphs: On Conjecture

 \section{On Conjecture}

-In this section, we prove Conjectures \ref{conjpmd} and \ref{conj2} proposed by Gharakhloo and Welker.
+In this section, we prove conjectures (Theorem \ref{conjpmd} and Theorem \ref{conj2}) proposed by Gharakhloo and Welker (cf. \cite{GW2023}).
 Namely, the $\pmd(H)$ for a $3$-uniform hypergraph $H$ is bounded from above by a quadratic function in the number of vertices.
-First, we recall notations and known results.
+First, we recall relevant notations and known results.